-- We also check all the included resources against multiple blacklists to see if there is anything being flagged by others or that we identified on other compromised sites.
+- We check all the included resources against multiple blacklists to see if anything has been flagged by blacklisting agencies like Google, McAfee, Norton, and others.

 As you can see, we only have access to what is visible on the browser.
 If you have a hidden backdoor inside your wp-content/uploads, or a core file that doesn’t render content on the browser, it will not detect anything malicious.
 This means it might not detect the following:

-Because of some of these challenges, we introduced the server-side scanning for all paying clients (included in all our plans).
-This scanner will crawl all files in your website directory and work to identify hidden backdoors, phishing page, malware injections, spam and other conditional type infections.
-Both scanners compliment one another and each are designed to detect certain things and help to verify what the other catches.
+Because of some of these challenges, we introduced the server-side scanning for all paying clients (included in all of our plans).
+This scanner will crawl every file in your website directory and work to identify hidden backdoors, phishing pages, malware injections, spam, and other conditional type infections.
+Both scanners compliment one another and each are designed to detect certain things and help verify what the other catches.

 Another benefit of our server-side scanning is it will generate an audit trail of any file changes, allowing us to see exactly when a compromise happened.

-When you couple that with our manual audits (done by our support team and included in all our plans), you start building a very high level of detection confidence in all the sites we monitor.
+When you couple that with our manual audits done by our support team (a service included in all our plans), you’re receiving the most comprehensive review of your environment.